Dmitry Andreikin: 2010s

 In 2019, Andreikin won a match against Ding Liren with a (+1-0=3) score.

 2020s

 Through February and March 2022, Andreikin played in the FIDE Grand Prix 2022.
 In the second leg, he won his group with a 4/6 result and defeated Anish Giri in the semifinals with a 2.5/4 result in classical and rapid time formats.
 He was defeated by Richard Rápport in the finals with a 0.5/2 result.
-He withdrew from the remainder of the Grand Prix due to personal reasons.
+He withdrew from the remainder of the Grand Prix for personal reasons.
 He finished the tournament fifth in the standings with ten points.

 In 2022, Andreikin won 10 Titled Tuesday events held on Chess.com and reached the finals of Chess.com Rapid Chess Championship losing to Ian Nepomniachtchi in the finals after defeating Hikaru Nakamura, Wesley So and Fabiano Caruana.
-He occasionally streams Titled Arenas and Team Battles held on Lichess on his YouTube Channel with the username "FairChess" to his 5 thousand subscribers.
+He occasionally streams Titled Arenas and Team Battles held on Lichess on his YouTube Channel with the username "FairChess" to his 13 thousand subscribers.

+As of November 2025, he is playing a match with Zhu Jiner.